Usage Reporting and Billing | Teleport

 The Teleport Protected Resources (TPR) metric is the aggregate number of unique resources connected to Teleport.

-A "resource" is any unique bot, such as a CI/CD Jenkins or GitHub Actions job, or a distinct computing resource, including a Kubernetes cluster, SSH server, database instance, or serverless endpoint, that registers with the Teleport cluster at least once a month.
+A "resource" is any distinct computing resource, including a Kubernetes cluster, SSH server, database instance, or serverless endpoint, that registers with the Teleport cluster at least once a month.

 We aggregate TPRs during each day on an hourly basis, and take an hourly average to compute a daily TPR.
 Then we average the daily TPR over a monthly period, which starts on the subscription start date and ends on each monthly anniversary thereafter.